Huey Freeman: Jazmine DuBois

-Although Jazmine DuBois and Huey see each other outside sometimes, Huey often treats Jazmine poorly due to his disdain for her naive and trusting personality, and apolitical views. (in fact, she is the only child he is shown to be speaking with outside of Riley), about his desire to meet up with former best friend Cairo during a planned trip to Chicago ("Wingmen") and Huey allowing her to help him in his plan to free an unjustly imprisoned inmate scheduled to be executed out of prison ("The Passion of Reverend Ruckus").
+Although Jazmine DuBois and Huey see each other outside sometimes, Huey often treats Jazmine poorly due to his disdain for her naïve and trusting personality, and apolitical views. (in fact, she is the only child he is shown to be speaking with outside of Riley), about his desire to meet up with former best friend Cairo during a planned trip to Chicago ("Wingmen") and Huey allowing her to help him in his plan to free an unjustly imprisoned inmate scheduled to be executed out of prison ("The Passion of Reverend Ruckus").
 Although Huey initially appears to be derisive of her beliefs, his opinion of her improves, and by the end of season 3, she is likely one of his few friends.
-In the nationwide pandemic during "The Fried Chicken Flu," she is the fourth only other person he allows to stay at his home (in addition to Granddad and Riley).
+In the nationwide epidemic during "The Fried Chicken Flu," she is the fourth only other person he allows to stay at his home (in addition to Granddad and Riley).
 In the episode, "The Block Is Hot," Huey campaigns for her release from her quasi-child-labor contract and gives her his scarf at the end of the episode when she is cold.
 For her part, Jazmine appears to appreciate Huey's characteristics, claiming that he is "not like everyone else" ("Fried Chicken Flu").
 She is also one of the only people who appear to actually listen to Huey, and was the only one that read the manual he provided during the fried chicken epidemic.

+Throughout the comic strip and TV series, it is strongly hinted Jazmine may harbor feelings for Huey, who may or may not reciprocate.
+The only evidence of Huey likely returning said feelings is seen in the unreleased pilot.
+While getting ready for school, Robert mentions that Jazmine will be at the bus stop, and Huey looks away, likely embarrassed.
+Riley and Robert lightly tease him for being “scurred” around her, which Huey vehemently denies.
+Robert encourages Huey to “lay down his game.”
+Later, Jazmine offers Huey a turkey sandwich after he and Riley are sent to detention for fighting.
+However, the moment is ruined when Riley chastises Huey for accepting the sandwich.